yuensiangang/yuensiangang.github.io/tools.md

 If you are interested in using the option generation task for your own research, feel free to contact me at yang@mclean.harvard.edu

+## Apathy Motivation Index
+The Apathy Motivation Index (AMI) ([Ang et al. 2017, PLoS One](/papers/Ang_et_al_PLOS_One_2017.pdf)) is a brief self-report assessment of apathy and motivation in the behavioral, social and emotional domains.
+It possesses good internal reliability, test-retest reliability and construct validity; and has been rigorously validated with both exploratory and confirmatory factor analyses.
+It has been translated into five different languages and is currently being used by 20+ groups around the world.

+The AMI is freely available for use with appropriate citation.